jacopotagliabue/recs-at-resonable-scale/README.md

 * _AWS Lambda setup_: if the env `SAVE_TO_CACHE` is set to `1`, the Metaflow pipeline will try and cache in dynamoDB recommendations for the users in the test set.
 Those recommendations can be served through an endpont using AWS Lambda.
 If you wish to serve your recommendations, you need to run the serverless project in the `serverless` folder _before_ running the flow: the project will create _both_ a DynamoDB table and a working GET endpoint.
 To do so: first, install the [serverless framework](https://www.serverless.com/framework/) and connect it with your [AWS](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/); second, cd into the `serverless` folder, and run `AWS_PROFILE=tooso serverless deploy` (where `AWS_PROFILE` selects a specific AWS config with permission to run the framework, and can be omitted if you use your default).
 If all goes well, the CLI will create the relevant resources and print out the URL for your public rec API, e.g. `endpoint: GET - https://xafacoa313.execute-api.us-west-2.amazonaws.com/dev/itemRecs`: you can verifiy the endpoint is working by pasting the URL in the browser (response will be empty as you need to run the flow to populate dynamoDB).
 Make sure the region of deployment in the `serverless.yml` file is the same as the one in the Metaflow pipeline.
 Note that while we use the _serverless_ framework for convenience, the same setup can be done manually, if preferred.

+_Adding a Streamlit app for error analysis_

+* We are working on adding a Streamlit app (run with `EXPORT_TO_APP=0` for now) to help visualize and filter predictions!
+If you plan on using the app you need to pip install also the `requirements_app.txt` in the `app` folder.

 _A note on containers_

 At the moment of writing, Merlin does not have an official ECR, so we pulled the following image: